psbrandt/clawlab/README.md

 # Welcome to Clawlab

 Clawlab is a website to collaborate on musical projects.
-It allows a group of musicians to share their projects and ideas via an online multitrack sequencer.
+It allows you to share your projects and ideas via an online multitrack sequencer, with the ability of cherry picking your collaborators updates thourgh a dedicated versionning system backed by [git](http://git-scm.com).

 A prototype version is online here : http://clawlab.org